Marc Benioff Sells 15,000 Shares of Salesforce, Inc. (NYSE:CRM) Stock

-Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the company’s stock in a transaction dated Tuesday, September 5th.
-The stock was sold at an average price of $219.08, for a total transaction of $3,286,200.00.
-Following the completion of the sale, the chief executive officer now directly owns 15,906,166 shares of the company’s stock, valued at $3,484,722,847.28.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the business’s stock in a transaction on Thursday, September 7th.
+The shares were sold at an average price of $221.70, for a total transaction of $3,325,500.00.
+Following the sale, the chief executive officer now directly owns 15,876,166 shares in the company, valued at approximately $3,519,746,002.20.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.

 Marc Benioff also recently made the following trade(s):